KolarDev/KolPay/README.md

 ## Project Overview

-KolPay is a backend application for a fintech platform built using Node.js and Express.js.
-It provides users with functionality to manage their financial transactions, such as deposits by connecting virtual cards, withdrawals, and transfers.
-It also includes an admin dashboard for monitoring user activities, generating reports, invoices, and handling transactions.
+KolPay is a fintech API built using Node.js, Express.js, MongoDb & Flutterwave for payment processing.
+It allows users to manage their financial transactions, such as funds deposits, withdrawals and inter-bank transactions.
+It also includes an admin dashboard for monitoring user activities, virtual accounts and generating reports, invoices etc.

 ## Features

 - **User Authentication**: Sign-up, login, password reset.
 - **User Profiles and Account Management**: Manage user information and view transaction history.
-- **Transaction Management**: Deposit, withdrawal, transfer, and balance checks.
+- **Transaction Management**: Deposit, withdrawal, inter-bank transfer, and balance checks.
-- **Account Number Generation**: Unique account numbers generated using user information.
-User's seriel number and Phone number
+- **Subcriptions and Airtime Recharge**: uses flutterwave api to provide subcriptions functionalities and airtime recharge
+- **Virtual accounts and virtual cards**: users can create virtual accounts and get virtual cards
 - **Admin Dashboard**: User management, transaction monitoring, reports, and audit logs.
 - **Security**: Data encryption, JWT authentication, and two-factor authentication (Authenticator App & sms), Data Sanitization, Secure HTTP headers, Parameter Pollution and several other security techniques against attacks like brute force, XSS, DoS and so on.
 - **Notifications**: Email and SMS notifications for transactions.